Cornerstone-OnDemand/modelkit/docs/library/model_library.md

 - `enable_tf_serving`, `tf_serving_port`, `tf_serving_host`: Set
 parameters related to the serving of TF models (see [here](special/tensorflow.md)).
 - `assetsmanager_settings`: Parameters passed to the `assets.manager.AssetsManager`
-- `override_storage_prefix`: Specify a side prefix from which the prediction service will try to download assets before falling back to classic storage_prefix.
+- `override_prefix`: Specify a side prefix from which the prediction service will try to download assets before falling back to classic prefix.
 It is used to test new assets without having to push them in the main assets prefix (do not use in production).